 Riders may not move backwards using PS.
 However, riders may occasionally be moved backwards.
-Some instances include being bumped backwards by a sideways movement(page

-14), dropping back to the team car(page 8), rescuing a dropped rider(page 8), or via an Event card (page 17) or Tactics card(page 17) that specifies such.
+Some instances include being bumped backwards by a sideways movement (page 14), rescuing a dropped rider (page 8), or via specific Event cards (page 17) or Tactics card (page 18).